josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Adding a service provider to `@NgModule.providers` effectively publishes the service to the entire application.

 When you import an NgModule,
-Angular adds the module's service providers \(the contents of its `providers` list\) to the application root injector.
+Angular adds the service providers of the module \(the contents of the associated `providers` list\) to the application root injector.

-This makes the provider visible to every class in the application that knows the provider's lookup token, or name.
+This makes the provider visible to every class in the application that knows the lookup token, or name, of the provider.

 Extensibility through NgModule imports is a primary goal of the NgModule system.
 Merging NgModule providers into the application injector makes it easy for a module library to enrich the entire application with new services.
 By adding the `HttpClientModule` once, every application component can make HTTP requests.

-However, this might feel like an unwelcome surprise if you expect the module's services to be visible only to the components declared by that feature module.
+However, this might feel like an unwelcome surprise if you expect the services of the module to be visible only to the components declared by that feature module.
 If the `HeroModule` provides the `HeroService` and the root `AppModule` imports `HeroModule`, any class that knows the `HeroService` *type* can inject that service, not just the classes declared in the `HeroModule`.

 To limit access to a service, consider lazy loading the NgModule that provides that service.